austinj/starter-academic/content/talk/wsgvselpa2019b/index.md

 ---
-title: "A Legacy of Relationships: Strategies for Supporting Positive Behavior for All"
+title: "A legacy of relationships: Strategies for supporting positive behavior for all"
 date: 2018-11-26T16:29:42-08:00  # Schedule page publish date.

 # Talk start and end times.